z-lamb/JPACRUDProject/README.md

 #### Problems/Issues
 - We got most of the project all set up during class so that we could get started on the project for the weekend.
 By the time I left class I was getting a 404 Page Not Found each time I tried to access the webpage.
 I tried fixing this in multiple ways but I don't think any of it worked.
 Eventually I started a 500 error and based on the course material it provided different trouble shooting techniques.
 As I tired to do the suggested troubleshooting it made everything worse.
 I believe the fixes I was trying to do were not going to solve the problem and just made things worse.
 I finally went nuclear and trashed the whole workspace and started over.
 I actually believe this was a benefit to me so that I learned how to do everything myself instead of following the instructors instructions when setting up the project.
 - After making the whole project again I was still not able to get to the landing page.
 I was able to figure out that my issue was either in the web.xml or one of the servlets.
 I broke my servlets up into the app-context.xml to control the back end connection and Monopoly-servlet.xml to control the front end information.
 It came down to not having `<context-param>` or `<listener>` in the web.xml.
 After I added those the program started working.
+- I never incorporate enough time to doing the README.md and I was unable to figure out how to update the size of the file trees.

 #### Things we was unable to add or incorporate
 - Provide more ways of searching for properties